 Aldridge, Inc. is owned by Tom Aldridge, a franchised owner of several George Webb restaurants.
 Our locations are:

-If at anytime you have questions or concerns about your job, speak with your manager.
+If at anytime you have questions or concerns about your job, speak with your manager first.
 If you are not satisfied with that conversation, contact the corporate office for assistance:

-Please create a contact entry in your phone entitled "George Webb".
+Right now let's right now create a contact entry in your phone.
+Call it "George Webb".
 Add the following entries:

-mygwjob.com is where you will find this HANDBOOK, your SCHEDULE, and a place to make Schedule Requests, as well as access to EARNINGS INFORMATION and more.
+mygwjob.com is where you will find this HANDBOOK, your work SCHEDULE and more.

 As you approach your job on a daily basis, remember...